-Convenient access to charging is an important aspect of encouraging electric vehicle uptake.
-One in three drivers surveyed for the latest LeasePlan Mobility Insights Report cited a lack of home charging as a barrier to going to electric , and providing that infrastructure is a priority for the UK Government as part of its Road to Zero strategy .
-This includes support for households without off-street parking, which account for around a quarter of all cars registered in the UK .
+Delivering that infrastructure is a major priority for the UK Government as part of its Road to Zero strategy .
+This includes support for households without off-street parking, which account for around a quarter of all electric cars registered in the UK .

-The scheme provides up to 75% towards the installation and procurement costs for residential charging points, with the remainder expected to be covered by the local authority or chargepoint network operator.
 Funding is capped at £7,500 per unit, with up to £13,000 available for locations with “particularly high” electrical connection costs .
-Ubitricity and Char.gy offer solutions which can utilise share their electrical supply with street lighting, and these account for most of the current infrastructure.
+The solutions offered by Ubitricity and Char.gy can share their electrical supply with local street lighting, and account for most of the current infrastructure.

-How do I request an on-street charging point?
+How do I request an on-street EV charging point?

-Councils are responsible for seeing permission from highways authorities and applying for grant funding, but residents can take an active role in getting that process under way.
-Applications are considered on a case-by-case basis, so the first step is contacting your local authority to highlight where there’s demand for on-street charging.
+Councils are responsible for seeking permission from the highways authorities and applying for grant funding.
+But residents can take an active role in getting things under way.

-- A full list of UK council contact information is available on the Local Government Association website, here.
+- A full list of UK council contact information is available on the Local Government Association website.

-- Specific instructions for each London borough are available on the London Councils website, here.
+- Specific instructions for each London borough are available on the London Councils website.

-- Drivers can also register their interest through Char.gy by placing a pin on an interactive map.
-The company will lobby the relevant local authority on their behalf.
-This can be accessed here.
+- Drivers can also register your interest through Char.gy by placing a pin on an interactive map.
+The company will lobby the relevant local authority on your behalf.

 Quick read: On-Street Residential Charge Point Scheme